Mabylife/apple-music-tui/README.md

 If you are interested in contributing or following the development, here are some planned features:

 ### Auto launch Cider in the background

+This should be next primary feature.
+Currently, you need to manually start Cider before launching the TUI.

 Future versions may include an option to automatically launch Cider in the background when starting the TUI, simplifying the setup process.